 Pregnant women are also know to dream of worms, snakes, and other creatures that burrow.
 It’s a dramatic and symbolic way of describing a bodily process.
 The comparison is made because a fertilized egg literally burrows into the uterine lining.

 Buildings, especially buildings under construction, pop up frequently in the dreams of pregnant women.
 Buildings can relate to areas of life that are “under construction,” and in dreams related to pregnancy the building might be a maternity ward, day care center, or baby room.

 Driving can be a metaphor for “going somewhere in life,” and a child seat in the back can symbolize moving forward with a child under one’s care.

 Another sign of pregnancy is the frequency and intensity of dreams, both of which spike because of hormonal changes in pregnant women.

 Of course, dreams can be direct, too.
 Some women report being told by a dream character that they are pregnant.
-The character can be a mom or someone else the dreamer knows who has been pregnant and/or had children.
+The character is frequently a mom, grandma, or someone else the dreamer knows who has been pregnant and/or had children.
 Or the character can be a physician, particularly an obstetrician.
 And don’t forget the father: he can appear in dreams to announce the good news, or he can actually have dreams about his partner being pregnant.

-I’ve read reports of women dreaming they took a positive pregnancy test, and soon after found out they were really pregnant.
+I’ve read reports of women dreaming that they took a positive pregnancy test, and soon after found out they were really pregnant.
 They also report shopping for baby clothes, or related activities, with their moms.
-The presence of a mom in a dream that includes other clues related to pregnancy can be an indication it’s real and not a metaphor, because one’s own mother is the strongest association most people have with motherhood.
-Relatives and friends who have children also appear in these sorts of dreams.
+The presence of a mom in a dream that includes other clues related to pregnancy can indicate the dream is referring to actual pregnancy and is not a metaphor, because one’s own mother is the strongest association most people have with motherhood.
 Then again, dreams like these can be related to thoughts or feelings about pregnancy, not to actually being pregnant.

 - “I had a lot of dreams about the sex of the baby and they were right.”